THE STORY OF LA CANDELILLA

 On a happier note, he got to sample some of their Geisha and SL-28 varieties with one of the brothers, Esteban, who is the resident “mad scientist” of coffee.
 Esteban managed the mill for years but he has since shifted responsibilities to his brother-in-law, Hugo, and niece, Marcia, so that he can experiment with new varieties and processing techniques to discover windows of innovation, with the perpetual goal of improving cup quality.
 Dan reported that the Geisha tasted like Jasmine tea, while the SL-28 revealed notes of fresh peaches.

-The coffee we’re presenting to you—our exclusive Costa Rican offering for 2015—is a blend of Caturra and Catuai from all nine farms and you can expect a delicate sweetness with floral notes, a dynamic flavor range encompassing strawberries & cream on toast with dark chocolate, or perhaps a refreshing frozen beverage of grapefruit and sage.
+The coffee we’re presenting to you—our exclusive Costa Rican offering—is a blend of Caturra and Catuai from all nine farms and you can expect a delicate sweetness with floral notes, a dynamic flavor range encompassing strawberries & cream on toast with dark chocolate, or perhaps a refreshing frozen beverage of grapefruit and sage.
 That’s probably why the Irving Farm team has chosen “Candypants” as its affectionate nickname.
 La Candelilla is a generously complex, good-time coffee.